Creeping buttercup

 Behavior

-The Creeping buttercup is a resilient perennial known for its aggressive growth habit.
-While it produces seeds, its primary method of colonizing a backyard is through 'stolons'—horizontal runners that creep across the soil surface and strike new roots at intervals.
-This 'sitfast' nature makes it incredibly difficult to remove once established, as even a small segment of root left behind can regenerate a full plant.
+The creeping buttercup is a resilient and opportunistic perennial known for its aggressive growth habit.
+While it produces seeds, its primary method of colonizing a backyard is through its horizontal stems, or stolons.
+These runners 'walk' across the soil, sending down new roots at every node to create a dense, interconnected mat that can quickly outcompete grasses and other garden plants.

 EverydayEarth exclusive